• Skip to primary navigation

 Notes

-• You can also substitute sliced green onions for the onion.
-I like the color that green onions add to the frittata.
+• You can substitute sliced green onions for the onion.
+I like the color green onions add.

-• If you don't mind adding meat, try mixing in a handful of bacon crumbles or a cup of chopped cooked chicken breast.
+• If you don't mind adding meat, try mixing in ¼ cup of bacon crumbles or a cup of chopped cooked chicken breast.
 I especially like bacon.
 It greatly enhances the flavor of the frittata.

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+• You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them in the microwave at 50% power or enjoy them cold.
+You can also freeze this frittata for up to three months.
+You can freeze it whole after it's completely cooled down.
+Wrap it in two layers of plastic wrap, then in a layer of foil.
+Alternatively, freeze slices in freezer bags.

 Nutrition per Serving